SatcomRadio/satcomradio.github.io/docs/radios/quansheng-uvk5.md

 <img height="450" src="/../_img/radios/k5_mod.png" />
 <img height="450" src="/../_img/radios/k5_result.jpg" />

-Its also recommended to install custom firmwares like the Matoz one to improve reception.
+Its recommended to install custom firmwares like Matoz to improve reception.
+It's essential to use a directive antenna like a yagi or an [amplifier](/amplifiers/index.md) due to the low output power.

 ----